Simulating bridges using confluent diffusions: Introduction

 \section{Introduction}

 Diffusions are popular within a variety of application areas as models for stochastic dynamical systems.
-These applications include the physical sciences (for example \cite{sjs:pgd09}), the life sciences (for example \cite{sc:gw06,csda:gw08}), and perhaps most extensively within finance (for example \cite{jpe:bs73, bjems:m73, jfe:m76,jof:ejp03,jfe:bs04}).
-Given a model for a dynamical system of interest it is natural to consider how to conduct inference on the model parameters.
-The complexity of inference for diffusions often necessitates the use of advanced techniques in computational statistics (such as Markov chain Monte Carlo (MCMC)).
-These often require the ability to sample diffusion bridges with different parameter values, while ensuring the bridge sampled is coherent with the data observed.
+These applications include, amongst others, the physical sciences \citep{sjs:pgd09}, the life sciences \citep{sc:gw06,csda:gw08}, and finance \citep{jfe:bs04,jpe:bs73,jof:ejp03, bjems:m73, jfe:m76}.
+Given a model for a dynamical system of interest it is natural to want to conduct inference on the model parameters.
+The complexity of inference for diffusions often necessitates the use of computational techniques such as Markov chain Monte Carlo (MCMC).
+These require sampling diffusion bridges with different parameter values, while ensuring the bridges sampled are coherent with the observed data.

-To introduce diffusion bridges, first consider the following stochastic differential equation (SDE):
+To introduce diffusion bridges, first consider the following one-dimensional stochastic differential equation (SDE):

-where $b:\mathbbm{R}\rightarrow\mathbbm{R}$ denotes the drift coefficient, $\sigma:\mathbbm{R}^{}\rightarrow\mathbbm{R}^{}$ the diffusion coefficient and $W$ is one dimensional Brownian motion.
-Throughout, we assume regularity conditions for the existence of a unique, global, weak solution (for instance, it would suffice if $b$ and $\sigma$ are both globally Lipschitz and grow at most linearly at infinity \citep[\S II.4.5]{bk:kp11}, or for weaker conditions see \citet[\S2.1]{eco:as02}).
-We will refer to the law of $X$ (induced by (\ref{eq:sde_master})) conditioned such that $X_T=x_T$ as a \emph{diffusion bridge}.
+We term an \emph{unconditioned diffusion} as being a weak solution to \eqref{eq:sde_master}, and if $X$ is conditioned on a terminal value, $X\mid X_T = x_T$, we term it a \emph{conditioned diffusion} or a \emph{diffusion bridge}.

-Even if we were to disregard the complications arising from the conditioning of (\ref{eq:sde_master}), we would still face a number of challenges in simulating unconditioned diffusions.
-For very simple classes of unconditioned diffusions in which the transition function is known, efficient schemes for simulating trajectories over large intervals of time are available---one can simply apply the strong Markov property and iteratively simulate partial trajectories (and so computational cost scales linearly in the time interval to be simulated).
-For most classes of algorithm one requires access to the transition function, which for many interesting classes of diffusion is intractable.
-Although it is natural to approximate the transition function, over long intervals there is an accumulation of error.
-(It is sufficient to be able \emph{to simulate from the transition function} (by means of an embedded Monte Carlo algorithm, such as a \emph{path-space rejection sampler}), which is one strand of work we explore in this paper.)
-The problem is exacerbated when we consider the additional complications arising from the conditioning; the strong Markov property cannot be applied in the same direct manner, and the linear-in-time scaling is also not direct.
+Simulating diffusions is challenging.
+For very simple classes of diffusions in which the transition function is known, efficient schemes for simulating trajectories of unconditioned diffusions over long (temporal) durations ($T\gg 1$) are available---one can simply apply the strong Markov property and iteratively simulate partial trajectories.
+As such, the computational cost in this setting scales linearly in the number of iterations.
+However, in general the transition function for the majority of interesting classes of diffusions is intractable.
+For diffusion bridges the conditioning precludes the iterative chaining of partial trajectories, and so the scaling with the number of iterations is more complicated.